lenincompres/DOM.create/README.md

 # DOM.create
 by Lenin Compres

 The following is all the HTML we are going to need for the entirety of this documentation.
 It is our *index.html* file.
-The rest of our code will be in the *main.js* file.
+The rest of our code will be in the javaScript (*main.js*).
+We will not need CSS either.

 ```html<!DOCTYPE html>
 <html>